awsdocs/aws-codeartifact-user-guide/doc_source/tag-repositories.md

 To get the ARN of the repository, run the `describe-repository` command:

 ```
-aws codeartifact describe-repository --domain my-domain --repository my-repo --query repository.arn
+aws codeartifact describe-repository --domain my_domain --repository my_repo --query repository.arn
 ```

 You can add more than one tag to a repository\.
-For example, to tag a repository named *my\-repo* in a domain named *my\-domain* with two tags, a tag key named *key1* with the tag value of *value1*, and a tag key named *key2* with the tag value of *value2*:
+For example, to tag a repository named *my\_repo* in a domain named *my\_domain* with two tags, a tag key named *key1* with the tag value of *value1*, and a tag key named *key2* with the tag value of *value2*:

 ```
-aws codeartifact tag-resource --resource-arn arn:aws:codeartifact:us-west-2:123456789012:repository/my-domain/my-repo --tags key=key1,value=value1 key=key2,value=value2
+aws codeartifact tag-resource --resource-arn arn:aws:codeartifact:us-west-2:111122223333:repository/my_domain/my_repo --tags key=key1,value=value1 key=key2,value=value2
 ```

 If successful, this command has no output\.